 In July/Aug 1903, she organised the now famous March of the Mill Children from Philadelphia to Oyster Bay, New York to highlight the exploitation of children in the mines, mills and factories of America.

-She had witnessed first-hand the sight of young children in the fabric mills in Pennsylvania working long hours in dangerous and unhealthy conditions for a few cents an hour.
+She had also witnessed first-hand the sight of young children in the fabric mills in Pennsylvania working long hours in dangerous and unhealthy conditions for a few cents an hour.
+From Pittsburgh to Brownsville, she observed the sufferings of the mining families and the treatment of the breaker boys.
 These children never saw sunlight and could not go to school and grew old, before their time.
 The State of Pennsylvania was especially bad, when it came to child labour, with some estimates (McFarland 1971) suggesting that over 20% of school age children were working regularly in the mills.
-Official laws stated that no child under thirteen should be employed, however it does not seem to have been enforced very well.
+The law stated that no child under thirteen should be employed, however it does not seem to have been enforced very well within the state.

 There was an ongoing strike in Kensington, Pennsylvania involving 75,000 textile workers and Mother Jones had arrived to help in June.
 She decided to do something practical about it and announced that she was leading a march of the children to New York to expose in public the injustice of it all.